magic/types/README.md

 // alias isOwnProperty, is.ownProperty, is.ownProp, is.prop
 ```

 #### Changelog

 ##### 0.0.5

 added Map, WeakMap, Set and WeakSet

 ##### 0.1.0

 use es6 modules

 ##### 0.1.1

 FIX: add module field to package.json

 ##### 0.1.2

 FIX: is.number no longer errors on node es6 modules and other weird objects

 ##### 0.1.3

 use @magic/deep for is.deep.equal and is.deep.different

 ##### 0.1.4

 is.deep uses @magic/deep now.

 this means that is.deep.equal(null, undefined) is returning a function now,
 because it expects currying.

 ##### 0.1.5

 minimum node version is 13.5.0

 ##### 0.1.6

 remove @magic/deep dependency

 ##### 0.1.7

 fix erroneous '@magic/types' import in src/deep/equal.mjs

 ##### 0.1.8

 add

-* is.every
+- is.every
-* is.some
+- is.some
-* is.none
+- is.none

 ##### 0.1.9

 add is.instanceOf

 ##### 0.1.10

 add isCase, isUpperCase, isLowerCase

 ##### 0.1.11

 add isObjectNative

 ##### 0.1.12

 bump required node version to 14.2.0

 ##### 0.1.13

-* add isAsyncFunction
+- add isAsyncFunction
-* add isGeneratorFunction
+- add isGeneratorFunction

 ##### 0.1.14

-* bump required node version to 14.15.4
+- bump required node version to 14.15.4
-* update dependencies
+- update dependencies

 ##### 0.1.15

 deep.equal now does return true for objects that have undefined property values

 ##### 0.1.16

-* remove circular dependencies
+- remove circular dependencies

 ##### 0.1.17

-* add isSameType, isSame, same, sameType
+- add isSameType, isSame, same, sameType
-* update dev dependencies
+- update dev dependencies

 ##### 0.1.18

-* add isModule and isOwnProperty
+- add isModule and isOwnProperty
-* update dependencies
+- update dependencies

 ##### 0.1.19

 update dependencies

 ##### 0.1.20

 update dependencies

 ##### 0.1.21

-* isBuffer uses Buffer.isBuffer.
+- isBuffer uses Buffer.isBuffer.
-* update dependencies
+- update dependencies
-* getLength does not use .length or .size property for unknown types. instead we test for is.array, is.string, is.map etc.
+- getLength does not use .length or .size property for unknown types. instead we test for is.array, is.string, is.map etc.

 ##### 0.1.22

-* update getLength to correctly return the length of buffers (regressed in 0.1.21).
+- update getLength to correctly return the length of buffers (regressed in 0.1.21).
-* add a test case for buffer length
+- add a test case for buffer length

+##### 0.1.23

+- update dev dependencies
+- update docs

-##### 0.1.23 - unreleased
+##### 0.1.24 - unreleased

 ...